Edenhofer/climate-model/README.md

 * `model.c`: Actual model to simulate the climate of the earth

-* `thermal_radiation.c`: Main library for computing the transport of radiation
+* `radiative_transfer.c`: Main library for computing the transport of radiation

 * `opacity_analysis.c`: Table producing program for visualizing an atmosphere with a window